We’re committed to your success!

 How much are lessons?

 Tuition covers 32 lessons and 4 concert experiences.
-Pro-rated for an equal amount of $115 each month from August 1 through May 1, students are guaranteed those lessons and concerts, regardless of the number of lessons in any particular month.
+Pro-rated for an equal amount each month from August 1 through May 1, students are guaranteed those lessons and concerts, regardless of the number of lessons in any particular month.
+In-person student monthly tuition is $135.
+Online student monthly tuition is $115.
+There is a one time registration and material fee for all students of $145.

 What does the material fee cover?